brucehatten/expressionDoctor/README.md

 How It Works
 Start the Application:
-Launch the application and click the "START" button to begin Emotion Detection:
+Launch the UI application and click the "START" button to begin Emotion Detection:
 The application uses your webcam to analyze your facial expressions Anger Meter: